 - Cards paying points (which cannot be redeemed for cash) usually have better rewards.

 - I have never owned a discover or diners club card not because I don’t want to but because I have never found one with a good value proposition.

 - Track credit rating using creditsesame.com, creditkarma.com, or wallethub.com – these are non-FICO ratings but are highly correlated to FICO score (at least that’s what they claim).
-Barclays provides its credit card holders with real FICO score for free.
-Discover now provides free FICO credit score for everyone.
+Barclays provides its credit card holders with real FICO scores for free.
+Discover now provides free FICO credit scores for every one.

 Use the Wallaby app to decide which card to use for which purchase.Wallaby is dead now.
 Maxivu is a replacement but is not as feature-rich as Wallaby.

-- Whenever a card is canceled, its erased from credit report after the cancellation and causes a sudden drop in credit score then, therefore, ideally, the credit card with longest credit history should never be cancelled unless the other cards have similar long credit history as well (yeah, I know its vague – fact of the matter is I have not found any source which can provide a concrete answer).
+- Whenever a card is canceled, it’s erased from the credit report after the cancellation and causes a sudden drop in credit score then, therefore, ideally, the credit card with the longest credit history should never be canceled unless the other cards have a similar long credit history as well (yeah, I know it’s vague – the fact of the matter is I have not found any source which can provide a concrete answer).

 Now a list of some good cards

 - Bank of America Visa Cash rewards – 3.3% cash back on gas.